Members

 Dr Emma Walter is a lecturer in psychology and early career researcher.
 Emma’s research aims to identify markers in cognitive and emotional functioning which have transdiagnostic utility.
 By developing our understanding of the complex nature of social, emotional and cognitive functioning in everyday life and the impact of individual differences and mechanisms which may underlie impaired functioning in these areas.

-Gabrielle is an Associate Professor in Psychological Science in the School of Psychology.
+Gabrielle is a Professor in Psychological Science in the School of Psychology.
 She is the Research Theme Champion for Health and Wellbeing.

 Dr Rhiannon White is a senior lecturer in Health and Physical Education and teaches exercise psychology and PE teaching.
 Her research aims to better understand the relationship between physical activity and mental health, so that physical activity can be used and promoted in a way that is most likely to improve mental health.